CuriousCI/biological-evaluation/docs/docs.typ

 The idea is to expand a portion of Reactome

+#TODO[this page is far from complete, you can skip to the next one]

 *Definition 1* _(...
 Model)._ A ... model $G$ is a tuple $(S_T, S, R, E)$ where: